blaketyro/printables/README.md

 A pre-commit hook runs [pre-commit.py](/Project/pre-commit.py) to create this readme with the table above, and improve the names Affinity Designer gives the files.

-### Inspiration

-Computer science is my favorite field of study.
-There are endless topics to learn about and you get to be very exacting.
-The problem is there are _too_ many things to learn about and remember, so I started making little cheat-sheet word documents to help me memorize important computer science topics.
-Then I realized I could make better diagrams using my skills as a former vector graphics artist, and thought I may as well make them public while I'm at it.

-I wanted them to be printable (and not just webpages) since anything printable can work fine as a webpage, but not always vice versa.

-They are intentionally mostly black and white since not everyone has a color printer or can even see colors.
-It also just makes the design easier and faster.

 ### Issues